-We were both raised in close-knit families from small towns.
-After meeting at the University of Central Florida we fell in love and married on December 18, 1993.
-When we finished our degrees, we were ready to begin living out the American dream.
+We were raised in close-knit families from small towns.
+After meeting at the University of Central Florida, we fell in love and married on December 18, 1993.
+After we earned our degrees, we were ready to begin living out the American dream.
 We were blessed with two wonderful sons, a beautiful home, and great jobs.
 Little did we know that our worlds would soon be rocked by an unexpected meeting and nothing would end up as we planned.
-Thank goodness…
+Thank goodness!

-One January night in 2000, we entered our small-town church and came out completely different people.
+One January night in 2000, we entered our small-town church and left completely different people.
 God had planned this occasion from the beginning, a meeting of epic proportions.
-As the pastor taught, we both felt a hunger being ignited deep inside us for a deeper relationship with God.
+As the pastor spoke, we both felt a hunger being ignited deep inside for a deeper relationship with God.
 When he asked if anyone wanted prayer, we grabbed hands and ran to the front.
 As the humble minister passed us, he simply placed his hand on our foreheads quietly saying, “More Lord.”
 God answered that prayer by releasing His tangible presence into our bodies.
-We were both shaken to the core as God filled us with His powerful spirit.
-The encounter was so strong that tears and laugher alternately erupted as His all-consuming love and joy washed over us, wave after wave.
+We were both shaken to the core as God filled us with His powerful Spirit.
+The encounter was so strong that tears and laughter alternately erupted as His all-consuming love and joy washed over us, wave after wave.

 That precious touch from the Almighty God turned our lives around and set us on a completely different path.
 A passion to love Him and others began to overshadow every thought, desire, and dream.
 It didn’t take long before our old way of life became so dissatisfying and unfulfilling that we left our careers and down-sized our expenses.
 All that now mattered to us was God’s voice because in Him we had found fullness of life.

 The Word of God says that you can judge a tree by the fruit it bears.
 We began to see the fruit of the encounter with God as we learned to walk in this new way of doing life.